“From the perspective of shareholder representatives, a KGaA structure is a no-go because there is an imbalance between risk and control”

 But that is precisely what Ottobock wants to use to go public this year.
-The background to this is that in a listed KGaA, shareholders have practically no say, only the general partner, which in Ottobock’s case is Ottobock SE.
+The background to this is that in a listed KGaA, shareholders and elected board members have practically no say, only the general partner, which in Ottobock’s case is Ottobock SE.
 But shareholders have no stake in the general partner.
-The Näder family is in control here.
+The Näder family stays fully in control here.
 That is reason enough to take a closer look at Ottobock’s corporate governance.
 How well is the company managed and controlled?

 Here is what the experts say: